-- Figure 7 shows the differences in the upper-level PV and upper-level divergent wind between the NOLH and CNTRL simula-375 tions (CNTRL - NOLH) during onset at day 3 for the five blocking cases.
-Whereas synoptic Figures above (Figs. 3,4 and S1, S2 and S3) show that CNTRL and NOLH simulations start to deviate at day 2, by day 3 there are distinct differences in the upper-level PV field. - In all cases, the dynamical tropopause (2 pvu contour) is displaced much farther to the pole and west in the regions associated 380 with the divergent outflow in the CNTRL simulations, along with pronounced differences in the upper-level PV between the CNTRL and NOLH.
-The absence of LH results in higher PV and thus in weaker anticyclonic anomalies in NOLH, which is reflected in negative PV differences of more than -1 pvu between CNTRL and NOLH, reaching -3 pvu in cases Thor onset and maintenance, Cold spell and Russia.
-At this time, the center of mass of the tracked blocks in the NOLH simulations corresponds well with the blocking centre in the CNTRL simulations (crosses and pluses in Fig. 7).

-- 385 Despite the difference in the synoptic environment between the five cases, it becomes evident that in each case strong LH embedded in the upstream cyclone substantially contributes to this initial ridge amplification and the onset of the blocks.
+- 325 Figure 7 shows the differences in the upper-level PV and upper-level divergent wind between the NOLH and CNTRL simulations (CNTRL - NOLH) during onset at day 3 for the five blocking cases.
+In all cases, the dynamical tropopause (2 pvu contour) is displaced much farther to the pole and west in the regions associated with the divergent outflow in the CNTRL simulations, along with pronounced differences in the upper-level PV between the CNTRL and NOLH.
+The absence of LH results in higher PV and thus in weaker anticyclonic anomalies in NOLH, which is reflected in negative PV differences of more than -1 pvu - 330 between CNTRL and NOLH.
+Because all simulations exhibit similar displacements of the tropopause, it becomes evident that strong LH embedded in the upstream cyclone is crucial for this initial ridge amplification and the onset of the blocks.
 The most pronounced PV differences are co-located with the tropopause, i.e., the region of enhanced PV gradient, which has important implications for the propagation of Rossby waves in the upper troposphere (Schwierz et al., 2004b; Martius et al., 2010).
-The more pronounced ridge also results in a more amplified downstream flow pattern in CNTRL, with the downstream trough penetrating further equatorward in all cases. - 390
+The more pronounced ridge also results in a more amplified downstream flow pattern in CNTRL, with the downstream trough penetrating further equatorward.

-Differences in the upper-level divergent wind between CNTRL and NOLH are substantial in all cases (more than 5 m s-1, see wind vectors in Fig. 7).
-Given that the total upper-level divergent wind in the CNTRL simulations is generally less than 10 m s^{-1} near the western flank of the ridges (see wind vectors in left panels of Figs. 3,4 and S1, S2 and S3), these differences are considerable and it is clear that strong vertical motion (not shown) and upper-level divergence arise from LH.
-The diabatically enhanced divergent outflow tends to facilitate the westward and poleward expansion of the ridge by advecting low PV in these directions.
-In addition to the diabatic injection of low PV air from the lower troposphere in ascending airstreams (shown as an example for case Thor in Fig. 5e.f), the divergent outflow contributes to the pronounced upper-level PV differences along the western flank of the ridges through this effect (see subsection 4.2.2).
+Differences in the upper-level divergent wind between CNTRL and NOLH are substantial in all cases (more than $5 \text{ m s}^{-1}$ , see wind vectors in Fig. 7), and it is clear that strong vertical motion (not shown) and upper-level divergence arise from LH.
+At these time steps, the divergent wind exceeds $10 \text{ m s}^{-1}$ in all CNTRL simulations near the western flank of the ridges and tends to facilitate its westward and poleward expansion by advecting low PV in these directions.
+The divergent diabatic outflow substantially contributes to the pronounced upper-level PV differences along the western flank of the ridges through this effect